-- Any new sites discovered are recorded and Metropolitan Local Aboriginal Land Council (MLALC) and Council's Heritage Advisory Consultative Committee (HATSICC), the Aboriginal and Torres Strait Islander reported to the NPWS, the Hornsby Committee. - The location of fragile and sensitive sites is kept confidential. - Potential impacts and mitigation measures works are undertaken near any Aboriginal are considered prior to any bushland or bushfire mitigation works, or any other
+- Any new sites discovered are recorded and reported to the NPWS, the Hornsby Aboriginal and Torres Strait Islander Consultative Committee (HATSICC), the Metropolitan Local Aboriginal Land Council (MLALC) and Council's Heritage Advisory Committee. - The location of fragile and sensitive sites is kept confidential. - Potential impacts and mitigation measures are considered prior to any bushland or bushfire mitigation works, or any other works are undertaken near any Aboriginal sites.